Auto Pak protects you

 If you do need to use the vehicle, obtain a valid permit from a motor licence issuer.
 This allows you to lawfully operate the vehicle for a determined amount of time without invalidating your insurance coverage.

 If you plan to use the vehicle frequently, it would be more convenient and financially beneficial to keep the vehicle continuously registered.
-Situations like this may include:
+Examples of situations that require valid registration or a valid permit include:

 - leaving the vehicle with a body shop or service station for repairs, as there’s no coverage while the vehicle is being repaired